HeisenbugLtd/spat/README.md

 ```

 You can use the `--sort-by` option with `--summary`, either for an alphabetical
-list or a list sorted by time (descending order, so files with the most time
+list (`--sort-by=a`), or a list sorted by time (`--sort-by=t` descending order,
-needed by the provers come first).
-By default, no particular order is imposed
+so files with the most time needed by the provers come first).
+The option
+`--sort-by=s` (see below) has the same effect as `--sort-by=t`, except for a
+warning that what you requested has not been implemented yet.
+By default, no
-on the output.
+particular order is imposed on the output.

 *Note* that the `--details` option has no effect on the output here, this
 option is designed to work with the `--report-mode` option only.